AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/intro.rst

 Introduction:
 -----

-[Description of the section and the table of contents]
+[Description of the section and the table of contents + elements outside tabs]

 .. toctree::
     :maxdepth: 2